Kayırlı

-Kayırlı is a village in Niğde District of Niğde Province, Turkey.
+Kayırlı is a assimilated kurdish village in Niğde District of Niğde Province, Turkey.
 Its population is 962 (2022).
 Before the 2013 reorganisation, it was a town (belde).
 It is situated in the mountainous area around Mount Hasan.
 It corresponds with the ancient settlement of Andabilis.
 The altitude is about 1530 m.
 The distance to Niğde city is about 50 km.